Psykotikism/Mutant_Tanks/INFORMATION.md

 			// "infinite" - 99999 ammo
 			"Human Ammo"				"5"

-			// Human-controlled Mutant Tanks must wait this long before using their abilities again.
+			// Human-controlled Mutant Tanks must wait this long before using their hit ability again.
 			// Note: This setting can be overridden for specific players.
 			// --
 			// Minimum: 0